Check out our YouTube channel to see our independent and sponsor-free video reviews.

 First, I’ll measure the depth of the front and rear rims.
 Most are the same but not always due to wheel design or manufacturing tolerances.

 Next, I’ll record the inside rim width between the hooks or the full inside rim width if it is a hookless rim.
-I’ll then put my calipers across the rim’s outside width at the “brake track” or where one would be if it weren’t a disc brake wheel.
+I’ll then put my calipers across the rim’s outside width where the tire meets the rim.
 If the rim has any variation in width, such as a toroidal profile, I’ll also measure the rim’s maximum width.

 Using a digital micrometer, I check these depths and widths at a half dozen places until I get a pretty good fix on the average of these measurements.
 While there are some outliers, typically, there will be a variance of up to +/- 0.1mm across the places where I take these measurements.